Khmer National Liberation Committee: The KNLC and the UIF

 The flag of the UIF; this flag was also occasionally used by the KNLC in the period prior to 1953.

 1950 saw the formation of Son Ngoc Minh's United Issarak Front (UIF), a rival Issarak committee based in the east of Cambodia and organised with heavy Viet Minh involvement.

 In early 1950 Poc Khun was removed as the KNLC leader, after being accused of having embezzled 600,000 piastres intended for arms purchases in Bangkok.
 On 19 April, the leftist Leav Keo Moni was elected the new president of KNLC; Kao Tak became the organisation's 'President of National Defense'.
-In October 1950, a joint KNLC and United Issarak Front delegation travelled to South Vietnam for talks with the Viet Minh.
+In October 1950, a joint KNLC and United Issarak Front delegation travelled to southern Vietnam for talks with the Viet Minh.

 In February 1951, a KNLC meeting was held in Battambang, at which Leav Keo Moni was re-elected KNLC president.
 Kao Tak was removed from his post, accused of excesses against the local population committed under his command.
 This development likely reflected simmering political differences between Leav Keo Moni and Kao Tak, as the latter opposed rapprochement with the Viet Minh.
 Soon after the Battambang meeting, Kao Tak attempted to kill Leav Keo Moni in an ambush on 13 February, after which the KNLC issued a death sentence on Kao Tak (who nevertheless managed to escape).

 In April, the three KNLC delegates to Vietnam returned to Cambodia, and cooperation between KNLC and UIF was strengthened.
-On August 20, 1951 a further KNLC congress was re-elected Leav Keo Moni as the KNLC president.
+On August 20, 1951, a further KNLC congress was re-elected Leav Keo Moni as the KNLC president.
 In the meantime, former member Kao Tak had again reorganized his forces, with around 300 fighters under his command by the end of 1951.
 However, the KNLC forces soon attacked and dispersed them: Kao Tak's group retaliated by killing 15 civilians accused of aiding the KNLC.

 By this time the KNLC armed forces consisted of three separate bands, each functioning in a somewhat autonomous fashion.
 Two bands, led by Ouch Nilpich and Achar Tumsok, operated in the north of the country.
 The third, led by Thim Tralay, operated south of Battambang.
 Tralay's band was in charge of relations with Viet Minh, and operated jointly with Viet Minh forces in the area.